Meta-models for transfer learning in source localisation: Multilevel Representations

 \section{Multilevel Representations}

-To conceptualise the hierarchical structure of the experimental data, we learn all 28 independent GPs (rather than sensor pair (3, 5) only).
-Each pairwise map is distinguished with an additional index $k \in \{1,2,\ldots, 28\}$ so that the set of all maps is given by,
+To conceptualise the hierarchical structure of the experimental data, independent GPs are learnt for all 28 tests (rather than sensor pair (3, 5) only).
+Recall that each pairwise map is distinguished with an index $k \in \{1,2,\ldots, 28\}$ listed in \Cref{t2}, \Cref{a:pair_labels}.
+The set of all maps is given by,

-Throughout, we use the same test-train split of $N=100$ random samples from each domain, visualised in \Cref{fig:allpairs}.
-Following inferences, we plot and investigate hyperparameter variations of the independent models. \Cref{f:indep_post} shows samples from the posterior distributions $p(\boldsymbol{\theta} \mid \mathbf{y}_k) \; \forall k$.
-Since the data are not shared between the experiments, with each task learnt independently, these models are considered single-task learners (STL)~\cite{murphy2012machine}.
-The plots are typical of longitudinal or panel data~\cite{bda3} (in this case, for the hyperparameters) where the task-specific $\boldsymbol{\theta}$ appear to be sampled from some higher-level generating distribution.
-In some sense, the experiment-specific models are perturbations around an average (higher-level model).
+Throughout, we use the same test-train split of $N=100$ random samples from each task, visualised in \Cref{fig:allpairs}. \Cref{f:indep_post} shows samples from the posterior distributions $p(\boldsymbol{\theta} \mid \mathbf{y}_k) \; \forall k$.
+Since the data are not shared between the experiments, each task is learnt independently, and these models are considered single-task learners (STL)~\cite{murphy2012machine}. \Cref{f:indep_post} is typical longitudinal or panel data~\cite{bda3} where the task-specific $\boldsymbol{\theta}$ are similar, with random variations.
+The experiment-specific models can be viewed as perturbations around an average (higher-level model).
 An intuitive concept, since all experiments concern the same plate, despite the varying experimental design (sensor placement).

+To summarise, each task represents a distinct but related environment.
+In turn, MTL is used to learn predictive maps in a combined inference, to capture the inter-task functions (with quantified uncertainty) relating to differences between tests in the experimental campaign.